-This Compensation Discussion and Analysis describes the compensation program for our Principal Executive Officer, our Principal Financial Officer, and the next three most highly-compensated Executive Officers of the Company during 2016 (the "named executive officers").
-During 2016, these individuals were:
+This Compensation Discussion and Analysis describes the compensation program for our Principal Executive Officer, our Principal Financial Officer, and the next three most highly-compensated Executive Officers of the Company during 2017 (the "named executive officers").
+These individuals are listed in the following table.

-- Eddie Capel, our President and Chief Executive Officer (our "CEO"); - Dennis B. Story, our Executive Vice President, Chief Financial Officer, and Treasurer (our "CFO"), who served in this capacity during 2016 (except from June 30, 2016, when Mr. Story resigned to pursue personal and other business interests, to July 31, 2016, when the Board appointed him to resume his service to the Company); - Bruce S. Richards, our Senior Vice President, Chief Legal Officer, and Secretary; - Robert G. Howell, our Senior Vice President, Americas Sales; and - Linda C. Pinne, our Senior Vice President, Global Corporate Controller, and Chief Accounting Officer, who also served as our interim Chief Financial Officer and Treasurer from July 1, 2016 to July 31, 2016.
+Name Title Page Number for Biography Eddie Capel President and Chief Executive Officer ("CEO") 12 Dennis B. Story Executive Vice President, Chief Financial Officer, and Treasurer ("CFO") 40 Bruce S. Richards Senior Vice President, Chief Legal Officer, and Secretary 40 Robert G. Howell Senior Vice President, Americas Sales 41 Linda C. Pinne Senior Vice President, Global Corporate Controller, and Chief Accounting Officer 41

-This Compensation Discussion and Analysis describes the material elements of our executive compensation program during 2016.
+This Compensation Discussion and Analysis describes the material elements of our 2017 executive compensation program.
 It also provides an overview of our executive compensation philosophy and objectives.
-Finally, it analyzes how and why the Compensation Committee of our Board of Directors (the "Compensation Committee") arrived at the specific compensation decisions for our executive officers, including the Named Executive Officers, for 2016, including the key factors that the Compensation Committee considered in determining their compensation.
+Finally, it analyzes how and why our Compensation Committee arrived at the specific compensation decisions for our executive officers, including the 2017 named executive officers, including the key factors the Compensation Committee considered in determining their compensation.